backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - How Terraform works?.md

 }
 ```

+- **The `version` attribute for a provider is optional**, but it is recommend to use it to constrain the provider version so that Terraform does not install a version of the provider that does not work with our configuration.
 - We should *include the lock file in your version control repository* to ensure that Terraform uses the same provider versions across your team and in ephemeral remote execution environments.
 - If we change the versions of providers in the  configuration's `required_providers` block, then we have to to re-initialize your configuration using the `-upgrade` flag.
 	- `terraform init -upgrade`